 Description of relief

-Where a house building company buys a home from a person who is buying a new home from the house building company (i.e. a ‘part-exchange deal’), the purchase by the house building company is relieved from LBTT if certain conditions are met.
+Where a property trader (as defined under paragraph 25 of schedule 4 to the LBTT(S)A 2013) buys a home from a person who is buying a new home from a house building company, the purchase by the property trader is relieved from LBTT if certain conditions are met.

 This relief does not apply to persons who exchange homes.

 All six of the qualifying conditions must be met for the relief to be claimed: